-- 3.16 For an audit engagement, where it has been determined that the engagement partner may act for a further period (not to exceed two years) in the interests of audit quality, this fact and the reasons for it, are to be disclosed to the audited entity's shareholders.
-If the audited entity will not make such a disclosure, the audit firm does not permit the engagement partner to continue in this role. - 3.17 In the case of joint audit arrangements for public interest entities and for other listed entities, audit firms will make arrangements for changes of engagement partners over a five-year period so that the familiarity threat is avoided, whilst also taking into consideration factors that affect the quality of the audit work.
+- 3.15 For an audit engagement, where it has been determined that the engagement partner may act for a further period (not to exceed two years) in the interests of audit quality, this fact and the reasons for it, are to be disclosed to the audited entity's shareholders.
+If the audited entity will not make such a disclosure, the audit firm does not permit the engagement partner to continue in this role. - 3.16 In the case of joint or shared audit arrangements for public interest entities and for other listed entities, audit firms will make arrangements for changes of engagement partners over a five-year period so that the familiarity threat is avoided, whilst also taking into consideration factors that affect the quality of the audit work.

-Engagement Quality Control Reviewers and Other Key Partners Involved in the Engagement
+Engagement Quality Reviewers and Other Key Partners Involved in the Engagement

-- 3.18 For an audit of a public interest entity, the audit firm shall establish an appropriate gradual rotation mechanism with regard to the most senior personnel involved in the statutory audit, including at least the persons who are registered as statutory auditors.
+3.17 For an audit of a public interest entity, the audit firm shall establish an appropriate gradual rotation mechanism with regard to the most senior personnel involved in the statutory audit, including at least the persons who are registered as statutory auditors.
 The gradual rotation mechanism shall be applied in phases on the basis of individuals rather than of the entire engagement team.
-It shall be proportionate in view of the scale and the complexity of the activity of the audit firm. - 3.19 For an audit of a public interest entity, the audit firm shall be able to demonstrate to the competent authority that such mechanism is effectively applied and adapted to the scale and the complexity of the activity of the audit firm.
+It shall be proportionate in view of the scale and the complexity of the activity of the audit firm.